 What if I did not file a tax return claiming the items you are questioning and someone else is using my name and social security number?

-Send us a completed and signed Form 14039, Identity Theft Affidavit.
-You can download this form online at www.irs.gov.
+Send us a completed and signed Form 14039, Identity Theft Affidavit (PDF).
 You can also refer to the IRS Identity Theft resource page for more information.

 Tips for next year